Terms of Reference – Audit Committee

 1.8 All Directors seek re-election on an annual basis.
 Members are appointed to this Committee on the same basis.

-1.9 The Chairman of the Committee shall be appointed by a majority of the Board, giving particular consideration to those Board members with relevant financial experience and may be paid an additional fee in recognition of the extra duties involved.
+1.9 The Chair of the Committee shall be appointed by a majority of the Board, giving particular consideration to those Board members with relevant financial experience and may be paid an additional fee in recognition of the extra duties involved.

 Secretary